We all know this famous quote by Hippocrates “Let food be thy medicine and medicine be thy food.”

 The crazy thing is that there is clear overwhelming evidence that these processed foods cause disease.

-One large observational prospective study, showed higher consumption of ultra-processed foods was associated with higher risks of cardiovascular, coronary heart, and cerebrovascular diseases.
-(11) An increase in ultraprocessed foods consumption also appears to be associated with an overall higher mortality risk among this adult population according to another study.
+One large observational prospective study showed higher consumption of ultra-processed foods was associated with higher risks of cardiovascular, coronary heart, and cerebrovascular diseases.
+(11) An increase in ultra-processed foods consumption also appears to be associated with overall higher mortality risk among this adult population according to another study.
 (12)

 The most damning results come from a large observational study published online Feb.
 11, 2019, by JAMA Internal Medicine, where almost 45,000 adults ages 45 and older completed several dietary assessments over a two-year period.
 On average, ultra-processed foods made up about 15% of their daily diet as measured in grams.

-Eating clean is therefore not an eating disorder, but rather a very sensible move if you want to presevre your health.
+Eating clean is therefore not an eating disorder, but rather a very sensible move if you want to preserve your health.

 Another point to make is that going organic is not considered the same as clean eating, as clean eating also includes avoiding unprocessed foods.
-Orgainc food is a slightly different apporach, so it’s worth mentioning that here also.
+Organic food is a slightly different approach, so it’s worth mentioning that here also.